 Safe housing made it possible for a mother and son to reunite

-“And the pain of not being with your child is something you carry every day.”“When you don’t have a safe place to live, everything else starts to fall apart,” Cassie said.
+“And the pain of not being with your child is something you carry every day.”

 Today, Cassie continues to manage health challenges while raising her son, taking each day as it comes.
-Having a home has eased the constant fear of losing what she has worked to rebuild.
+Having a home has eased the constant fear of losing what she worked so hard to rebuild.

 Related Posts